|Question||Department / Office||Phone|

 NO student of a night school class, Saturday school, or attending any other instructional period within the District may turn on/use a portable communication device during instructional periods, except as required by Board Policy for medical reasons.

-Any student having reached the age of adult, or a parent/guardian of a student requesting authorization for a student to possess or use a portable communication device other than at authorized times can do so only with approval of the Principal, who may grant or deny such request at his/her discretion.
+Any student having reached the age of adult, or a parent/ guardian of a student requesting authorization for a student to possess or use a portable communication device other than at authorized times can do so only with approval of the Principal, who may grant or deny such request at their discretion.

 Any staff member or student having knowledge or reasonable suspicion of unauthorized possession or use of a portable communication device by a student on district property should promptly report this information to the Principal or designee.

-Communication devices can be used for safety concerns or emergency situations.
+- Communication devices can be used for safety concerns or

 The District assumes no responsibility or liability for loss or damage to a device or for the unauthorized use of any such device or devices on school grounds; including, but not limited to devices left in school lockers or in automobiles.